JaspreetSingh-exe/MedXpert-FrontEnd/README.md

 ---

 ## 🏥 Problem Statement & Why MedXpert is Useful

 ### **The Challenge:**
 Understanding medical reports can be challenging for non-medical professionals.
 Many patients struggle to interpret complex test results, abnormal values, and medical terminology.
 Additionally, doctors often have limited time to explain reports in detail, leaving patients uncertain about their health conditions.

+---

 ## 🚀 How MedXpert Solves This Problem

 ### Backend:
 The backend of MedXpert is responsible for handling the heavy lifting of medical report analysis.
 It performs the following tasks:

-- **Extracts Medical Data**: Utilizes advanced OCR technologies like Tesseract and pdfplumber to accurately extract text from PDF and image-based medical reports.
+- ✅ **Extracts Medical Data**: Utilizes advanced OCR technologies like Tesseract and pdfplumber to accurately extract text from PDF and image-based medical reports.
-- **Summarizes Medical Jargon**: Processes complex medical terminologies and converts them into simplified, understandable summaries using AI-powered language models (OpenAI GPT-3.5).
+- ✅ **Summarizes Medical Jargon**: Processes complex medical terminologies and converts them into simplified, understandable summaries using AI-powered language models (OpenAI GPT-3.5).
-- **Detects Abnormal Readings**: Scans for abnormal values within the report and highlights potential health concerns through AI-driven analysis.
+- ✅ **Detects Abnormal Readings**: Scans for abnormal values within the report and highlights potential health concerns through AI-driven analysis.
-- **Powers the Chatbot**: Provides instant, reliable answers to user queries about their medical reports by leveraging LLM (Large Language Model)-based responses.
+- ✅ **Powers the Chatbot**: Provides instant, reliable answers to user queries about their medical reports by leveraging LLM (Large Language Model)-based responses.

+---

 ### Frontend:
 The frontend of MedXpert provides a seamless and user-friendly Android interface for interacting with the backend features.
 It handles:

-- **User-Friendly Interface**: Designed to ensure even non-technical users can easily upload reports and view results.
+- ✅ **User-Friendly Interface**: Designed to ensure even non-technical users can easily upload reports and view results.
-- **Report Upload & Results Display**: Allows users to submit their reports and receive a detailed analysis and summary of the findings.
+- ✅ **Report Upload & Results Display**: Allows users to submit their reports and receive a detailed analysis and summary of the findings.
-- **Abnormality Highlighting**: Visually marks abnormal values within the summary to help users quickly identify areas of concern.
+- ✅ **Abnormality Highlighting**: Visually marks abnormal values within the summary to help users quickly identify areas of concern.
-- **User Role Management**: Manages user authentication (guest and logged-in users) and enforces usage limits.
+- ✅ **User Role Management**: Manages user authentication (guest and logged-in users) and enforces usage limits.
-- **Chatbot Interaction**: Facilitates communication with the backend chatbot for personalized health insights and explanations.
+- ✅ **Chatbot Interaction**: Facilitates communication with the backend chatbot for personalized health insights and explanations.

-Together, MedXpert creates an end-to-end solution that transforms raw medical reports into actionable, understandable insights for patients.
+---

+### ✅ MedXpert makes medical understanding accessible and actionable by:
-- Provides an intuitive Android app interface.
+- ✅ Providing an intuitive Android app interface.
-- Allows users to upload reports and view summaries.
+- ✅ Allowing users to upload reports and view summaries.
-- Displays highlighted abnormalities visually.
+- ✅ Displaying highlighted abnormalities visually.
-- Manages user roles, limits, and chatbot interactions.
+- ✅ Managing user roles, limits, and chatbot interactions.

-Together, MedXpert makes medical understanding accessible and actionable.

 ---

 ## 🌐 Live Demo